jerboa88/komodo/README.md

 ## 📦 Installation
 >
 > [!CAUTION]
 > For security reasons, I do not recommend running scripts from the internet unless you understand what they are doing.
-If you are not a developer, I recommend reading the comments in the code and/or asking a LLM like [ChatGPT] or [Claude] to explain it to you.
+If you are not a developer, I recommend reading the comments in the code and/or asking a LLM like [ChatGPT](https://chatgpt.com/) or [Claude](https://claude.ai) to explain it to you.

 I recommend using this script with a userscript manager because it will keep the script up-to-date and run it automatically when you visit the appropriate page.
 If you don't want to do that, you can also run it manually.

 ### Using a userscript manager

 A userscript manager is a browser extension that allows you to organize and run scripts on websites.
-If you don't already have one, I would recommend [Violentmonkey], [Tampermonkey], [ScriptCat], or [Greasemonkey].
+If you don't already have one, I would recommend [Violentmonkey](https://violentmonkey.github.io/), [Tampermonkey](https://www.tampermonkey.net/index.php), [ScriptCat](https://docs.scriptcat.org/), or [Greasemonkey](https://github.com/greasemonkey/greasemonkey).
 For more choices, see [this comparison table](https://github.com/awesome-scripts/awesome-userscripts?tab=readme-ov-file#compatibility).

 Once installed, you can click the button below to install the latest version of the script: